Annebisyosa

-AnneBisyosa is the debut studio album by Filipina actress & recording artist Anne Curtis.
+AnneBisyosa is the debut studio album by Filipino-Australian actress & recording artist Anne Curtis.
 It was released on September 15, 2011.
 The album features fun, positive, and bubbly tracks.

 Composition

 The album is composed of six revival tracks & two original songs (one of which is actually the jingle of one of her endorsements).
 The opening track is the original song "Tinamaan Ako", the song is a fun positive pop song.
 The next two tracks are ballads, such as a cover of "Alone" by Heart and a collaboration with Sarah Geronimo for "Total Eclipse of the Heart".